ekoindia/openapi-spec/markdown/README.md

     - **user_code** (string / required) - User code value of the retailer from whom the request is coming
     - **customer_id** (string / required) - Customer's mobile number

 ---

 # Bill Payment APIs

 ### 1. Pay Credit Card Bill API
-This API is used to pay the credit card bill for a customer.
-The process includes activating the service for your agent, utilizing DMT's APIs for customer actions, and completing the bill payment by providing necessary details.
+Use this API to pay the credit card bill for a customer.
+The process includes activating the service for your agent, onboarding your customer, and completing the bill payment by providing necessary details.

 #### Details
 - **Method:** POST